AmpereGames/.github/profile/README.md

 # Pixane 🎮

-Welcome to **Pixane** — a home for game development projects and tools.
+Welcome to **Ampere** — a home for game development projects and tools.
 This is where we share our games, plugins, and experiments built with love for creativity and technology.

 ## What you’ll find here